 6. Set Realistic Expectations

 Self-forgiveness is a journey, not a destination.
-It’s important to have realistic expectations about how long this process may take.
-Some days you may feel like you’ve made significant progress, while other days may feel overwhelming.
-Remind yourself that healing is not linear.
+Having realistic expectations about how long this may take.
+There are some days where you will think you have progressed so much and other days that feel awful.
+Healing is not linear.

 In moments of frustration, consider: